Donald · Southern Uplands

 OS maps: OS Explorer 335

-Mobile signal: Excellent signal on summit; all major networks strong.
+Mobile signal: First-rate summit signal; all major networks strong.
 Popular hill with clear sight lines to Glasgow.

 Current conditions